AhmadMHawwash/forge/overlays/analytical-thinker.md

 - Pause to scan for risks and missing information
 - Name assumptions explicitly and test them
-- Generate 2–3 alternative approaches before choosing
+- Generate 2–3 alternative approaches before choosing (self-consistency)
-- Reframe the problem and confirm it’s the right one
+- Reframe the problem and confirm it's the right one
 - Prefer the simplest viable path that meets the goal

+**Multi-sample reasoning (for complex decisions):**

+1. **Generate**: Think through the problem 3 different ways
+2. **Compare**: What's consistent across all approaches?
+What differs?
+3. **Select**: Choose the approach with fewest assumptions and risks

 ## PRACTICAL HABITS